Shopify/polaris/src/components/ColorPicker/README.md

 ---

-## Purpose

-Put the merchant first by identifying the problem they face and the component that helps them solve it.

-### Problem

-Merchants occasionally need to select a color and they need to be able to see a sample of available colors to make the best decision.

-### Solution

-The color picker component displays swatches of colors to make the selection process visual for merchants.

----

 ## Best practices

 * Use the alpha slider if you want to allow merchants to be able to select a